syncfusion-content/windowsforms-docs/WindowsForms/XlsIO/FAQ/How-to-copy-and-paste-the-values-of-the-cells-that-contain-only-formulas.md

 ---
 layout: post
-title: How-to-add-chart-labels-to-scatter-points
+title: How-to-copy-and-paste-the-values-of-the-cells-that-contain-only-formulas
-description:  how to add chart labels to scatter points
+description:  How to copy and paste the values of the cells that contain only formulas
 platform: WindowsForms
 control: XlsIO
 documentation: ug